The twisted forms of a semisimple group over an $\mathbb{F}_q$-curve: Torsors

-(where for any prime $\fp$ the geometric fiber $\un{G}_\fp$ of $\un{G}$ is taken).
-It is finite (cf. \cite[Proposition~3.9]{BP}), and its cardinality, called the $S$-\emph{class number} of $\un{G}$, is denoted by $h_S(\un{G})$.

-According to Nisnevich (\cite[Thm.~I.3.5]{Nis}), since $\un{G}$ is smooth, affine and finitely generated, the above map $\lm$ applied to it, forms the following exact sequence of pointed-sets (when the trivial coset is considered as the distinguished point in $\ClS(\un{G})$):

-The left exactness reflects the fact that $\ClS(\un{G})$ can be identified with the above principal genus of $\un{G}$.
-As $\un{G}$ is also assumed to have connected fibers, by Lang's Theorem (recall that all residue fields are finite) this sequence reduces to
+Being finite (\cite[Proposition~3.9]{BP}), its cardinality, called the $S$-\emph{class number} of $\un{G}$, is denoted $h_S(\un{G})$.
+As $\un{G}$ is assumed to have connected fibers, by Lang's Theorem (recall that all residue fields are finite) all $H^1_\et(\hat{\CO}_\fp,\un{G}_\fp)$ vanish, which indicates that any two $\un{G}$-torsors share the same genus if and only if they are $K$-isomorphic.